venysssssssssss/AwsOverview/README.md

 ### 6.8.
 What's an Auto Scaling Group?

+- **Auto Scaling in EC2 allows you to have the right number of instances to handle the application load.
+Auto Scaling in DynamoDB automatically adjusts read and write throughput capacity, in response to dynamically changing request volumes, with zero downtime.
+These are both examples of horizontal scaling.**
 - In real-life, the load on your websites and application can change
 - In the cloud, you can create and get rid of servers very quickly
 - The goal of an Auto Scaling Group (ASG) is to: